sprylic/sqltk/README.md

 **JSON Functions:**
 - `JsonExtract(jsonDoc, path)`, `JsonUnquote(jsonVal)`, `JsonLength(jsonDoc, path)`

-## Benefits of Using Function Helpers

-1. **Type Safety**: Functions are checked at compile time
-2. **Database-Specific**: Each function generates the correct SQL for its target database
-3. **No Raw SQL**: Avoid string concatenation and potential SQL injection
-4. **IDE Support**: Get autocomplete and documentation in your IDE
-5. **Consistency**: Standardized function names and parameters across your codebase

 ## Examples

 See the `examples/` directory for more detailed examples:

-- `examples/function_helpers/` - Demonstrates MySQL and PostgreSQL function usage
-- `examples/database_schema/` - Shows how to build DDL statements
-- `examples/type_safe_conditions/` - Type-safe condition building
-- `examples/truncate_table/` - Table truncation examples

 ## Installation

 ```bash
 go get github.com/sprylic/sqltk
 ```

-## License

-MIT License - see LICENSE file for details.